Dekryptor/ddos-deflate-reborn/README.md

 ### Installation

 - Edit the configuration variables in the script.
-Change the $debug_only variable to 0 to ban IPs for real.
+- Edit the whitelist in "whitelist.ddos".
 - Create a cronjob to run the script every x seconds.
+- Change the $debug_only variable to 0 to ban IPs for real.

 ### License